JoeyStanley/real/pages/r-workshops.md

 # R Workshops

+Note: If you attended these workshops, please consider giving me some feedback with [this anonymous survey](/survey) so I can know how to improve.

 ## Spring 2018 Series

 This semester, I offered a series of workshops on R. They were held Fridays at 3:30 in the DigiLab at the UGA Main Library.
 Videos for some of these are available [here](https://digilabuga.github.io/Resources/VideoTutorials.html).